 Female victims are especially likely to develop PTSD following rape or other forms of sexual assault.
 Combat exposure is the most common cause of PTSD in men in the United States.

 A major disaster or traumatic event can cause PTSD on a large scale.
 For example, in the aftermath of the September 11 attacks on the World Trade Center, almost 8% of New Yorkers who lived in the general area of the disaster suffered from PTSD.
-The disorder is most likely to develop among people who have little social support and fail to find a new way of eventually understanding what happened to them.
+The disorder is most likely to develop among people with little social support who fail to find a new way to understand what happened to them eventually.

-A test known as synchronous neural interaction (SNI) can effectively distinguish between the patterns of abnormal brain activity seen in persons with PTSD and the typical brain activity observed in healthy persons.
+A synchronous neural interaction (SNI) test can effectively distinguish between abnormal brain activity patterns in persons with PTSD and the typical brain activity observed in healthy persons.

-Roughly 13% of people with PTSD have increased levels of a kinase (a type of regulatory enzyme) called CDK5 (cyclin-dependent kinase 5).
+Roughly 13% of people with PTSD have increased levels of a kinase (a regulatory enzyme) called CDK5 (cyclin-dependent kinase 5).
 Typically, CDK5 works with other proteins in nerve cells to regulate brain development, and its absence facilitates the elimination of memories associated with fear.
-In people with PTSD, the elevated levels of CDK5 interfere with and prevent fear-extinction and delay the ability to control emotional states and reactions when a traumatic memory is remembered.
+In people with PTSD, the elevated levels of CDK5 interfere with and prevent fear extinction and delay the ability to control emotional states and reactions when a traumatic memory is remembered.

-At Refresh Recovery PTSD treatment San Diego we believe that following a traumatic event can be reduced by early mental health and psychological interventions that encourage a sharing of emotional experiences concerning the event and optional medication-assisted treatment if required.
-We’re here to help and unWe’reand how overwhelming it can be as well as the necessary trust to begin stepping towards healing.
+At Refresh Recovery PTSD Treatment San Diego, we believe that following a traumatic event can be reduced by early mental health and psychological interventions that encourage sharing emotional experiences concerning the event and optional medication-assisted treatment if required.
+We’re here to help and underhand how overwhelming it can be and the necessary trust to begin stepping towards healing.